Sitecore/xmcloud-starter-dotnet/local-containers/README.md

 ./local-containers/scripts/up.ps1
 ```

+### Create a Site Collection & Site
+Once the containers are running you can create a new Site Collection and Site by following the guide on the [documentation site](https://doc.sitecore.com/xmc/en/developers/xm-cloud/create-a-headless-site-collection-and-site.html)

+You can either use the default Site Name of `aspnet-core-starter` or you can change the `SITE_NAME` parameter in the `./local-containers/.env` file to match the Site Name you created.

 ### Stopping the Containers
 Once you have finished you can use the `./local-containers/scripts/down.ps1` script to stop the containers: